 As a corporate governance function, risk management is the responsibility of both management, Council and Audit committee.
-The Risk management committee comprising of members of management was established in 2008 to focus on monitoring risks that emanate from every administrative unit in view of bringing them under control so that adverse situation is not encountered in the implementation of the Strategic objectives that are linked to the key performance areas, without prior detection and attempt to resolve.
+The Risk management committee comprising of members of management was established in 2008 to focus on monitoring risks that emanate from every administrative unit in view of bringing them under control so that adverse situation is not encountered without prior detection and attempt to resolve.

-The Risk unit was established with one official who resigned in December 2016.
-The responsibility then fell in the hands of Internal audit unit until the Manager Risk was appointed in year 2018.
+The unit deals specifically with Risk matters is established with one official who resigned in December 2016.
+As in June 2018 the unit was still assisted by officials from internal audit unit.
 The unit assists management to identify and evaluate the effectiveness of council's risk management system and contribute to the improvement of risk management and control systems.
 That is done by taking the registered risks, categorizing them into low, medium and high risks for management to develop action plan for mitigation and monitoring.
-The unit serves as secretariat of the Risk Committee and also deal with issues of anti-corruption in the institution.

 CHALLENGES